scrapy/scrapy/docs/topics/downloader-middleware.rst

     ``http_auth_domain`` spider attribute to the domain which requires this authentication (its subdomains will be also handled in the same way).
-    You can set ``http_auth_domain`` to ``None`` to enable the authentication for all requests but usually this is not needed.
+    You can set ``http_auth_domain`` to ``None`` to enable the authentication for all requests but you risk leaking your authentication credentials to unrelated domains.

     .. warning::
-        In the previous Scrapy versions HttpAuthMiddleware sent the authentication data with all requests, which is a security problem if the spider makes requests to several different domains.
-Currently if the ``http_auth_domain`` attribute is not set, the middleware will use the domain of the first request, which will work for some spider but not for others.
+        In previous Scrapy versions HttpAuthMiddleware sent the authentication data with all requests, which is a security problem if the spider makes requests to several different domains.
+Currently if the ``http_auth_domain`` attribute is not set, the middleware will use the domain of the first request, which will work for some spiders but not for others.
 In the future the middleware will produce an error instead.

     Example::